Dutch Courses Amsterdam: the ultimate shortcut to speaking ‘Nederlands’

 You’ll be surprised by how fast you progress in their small groups — as opposed to larger classes where the break seems to come before you even get to introduce yourself.

-5. Prepares you for studying or working in the Netherlands
+5. You can prepare for studying or working in the Netherlands

 Though not necessarily superior to regular Dutch courses, the fast pace of intensive courses does offer a shortcut to studying or working in the Netherlands.